ECG Library

 All ECG 13

-This ECG demonstrates an "extensive anterior" and "tombstoning" of the ST segment seen during a large acute anterior myocardial infarction.
-This is usually the result of thrombosis of the left anterior descending coronary artery.
-In this ECG, the thrombosis would be proximal in the left anterior descending since the septal leads (V1 and V2) are involved.
-Also, note the inferior changes.
-Some left anterior descending coronary arteries "wrap around" the cariac apex and can supply part of the inferior wall as well which was indeed the case in this situation.
-For a complete, detalied review of the ECG changes during an anterior myocardial infarction, click the Anterior MI ECG Review button below.
+The changes in this ECG are usually associated with thrombotic occlusion of the proximal left anterior descending coronary artery since the septal leads (V1 and V2) are involved.
+Also, there are lesser ST elevations in the inferior leads, II-III-AVF.
+Some left anterior descending coronary arteries “wrap around” the cardiac apex and supply part of the inferior wall as well, which was the case in this situation.
+For a complete review of the ECG changes during an anterior myocardial infarction, visit the Anterior MI ECG Review link below.